richardguerre/flow/README.md

 ## Initial Release

-The intial release of includes the following features:
+The intial release of Flow includes the following features:

 - Being able to create and manage regular tasks
 - Being able to create recurring tasks (e.g. every Monday)